MichaelCurrin/react-ssr-quickstart/README.md

 We do this by calling `ReactDOMServer.renderToString`, which unfortunately freezes the app so that ignores user interaction.
 This is solved by calling `React.hydrate` on the client, so that the browser can make the initial HTML and turn it into a dynamic app in the usual SPA style.

 The benefit is your page will load faster for users and the search engines will crawl and rank your site better.
-The downside is that this adds extra overheard to your app structure and also requires you to have a Node Express server running.While with the plain SPA flow, you build your static assets and host those somewhere like GitHub Pages without the need for Node.
+The downside is that this adds extra overhead to your app structure and also requires you to have a Node Express server running.
+While with the plain SPA flow, you build your app to output as static assets and host those somewhere like GitHub Pages without the need for Node.

 ### Structure